zkmkarlsruhe/lidar/lidarnode/README.md

 # lidarnode

-This document describes the setup of a client node.
-A client node virtualizes a physical LiDAR device.
-It usually uses a small computation unit like Raspberry Pi or similar with a locally connected LiDAR sensor.
+This document describes the setup of a client node which virtualizes a physical LiDAR device.
+It usually uses a small embedded computer like Raspberry Pi, Rock Pi S, or similar with a locally connected LiDAR sensor.
 These units can easily be located in large spaces.

-All client nodes differ only in a single config file, where the admin server adress is stored.
-The role specific data, e.g., the UDP port to send LiDAR data to, is retrieved when the client node registers to the server.
-During administration and when registering, clients are identified by their MAC adress.
+All client nodes differ only by a single config file, where the admin server address is stored.
+The role-specific data, e.g., the UDP port to send LiDAR data to, is retrieved when the client node registers on the server.
+During administration and when registering, clients are identified by their MAC address.

 # Install Client Node

-## Raspberry Pi and RockPi S
+## Raspberry Pi and Rock Pi S

-If you are using Pis as client node computation platform, the operating system and software has to be installed on a SDCard.
-This SD Card can be cloned for any additional nodes.
-Follow first the instructions to setup the operation system for a [RaspberryPi](../lidartool/doc/RaspberryPi/README.md) or a [RockPiS](../lidartool/doc/RockPI_S/README.md).
+If you are using Raspberry Pi or ROck Pi S as the client node computation platform, the operating system and software has to be installed on a SD card.
+This SD card can be setup beforehand and then cloned for any additional nodes.
+First, follow the instructions to set up the operating system for a [Raspberry Pi](../lidartool/doc/RaspberryPi/README.md) or a [Rock Pi S](../lidartool/doc/RockPI_S/README.md).

-## Install lidartool and lidarnode in one go
+## Install lidartool and lidarnode in One Go

-cd to this directory and install:
+Change directory to this directory and install:
 ```console
 cd lidar/lidarnode
 ./install/install_script.sh